williamsjoblom/digestive-lang/README.md

-Work-in-progress implementation of a highly interactive JIT compiler focused on incremental compilation and self modifying code.
+Work-in-progress implementation of a highly interactive JIT compiler focused on incremental compilation.
 Currently supporting little of planned functionality.

 ### Example
 ```c